jenkinsci/cucumber-reports-plugin/README.md

 2. Leave empty unless your jenkins is installed on a different url to the default hostname:port - see the wiki for further info on this option
 3. Tick if you want Skipped steps to cause the build to fail - see further down for more info on this
 4. Tick if you want Not Implemented/Pending steps to cause the build to fail - see further down for more info on this
+5. Tick if you don't want the reports to be displayed in flash.
+Javascript will be used instead - see further down for more info on this
-5. Tick if you want failed test not to fail the entire build but make it unstable
+6. Tick if you want failed test not to fail the entire build but make it unstable

 When a build runs that publishes cucumber-jvm results it will put a link in the sidepanel to the cucumber reports.
 There is a feature overview page: